KamarajuKusumanchi/soofaloofa.github.io/src/documents/drafts/2014-03-27-when-to-use-http-put-and-http-post.html.md

 In addition, if you know that a resource already exists for a URL, you can make a PUT request to that URL to replace the state of that resource on the server.
-In this example I will update the website for this user.
+This example updates the user's website.

 ```
-PUT /user/1234567890
+PUT /user/1234567890 HTTP/1.1
 Host: http://sookocheff.com

 {
 	"name": "Kevin Sookocheff",
 	"website": "http://sookocheff.com"